George Schussel: Philanthropy

+Brigham and Women's Hospital & Harvard Medical School

+In December 2025, Dr. Benjamin Gewurz, Associate Program Head, PhD Program in Virology at Harvard Medical School (HMS), became the George and Sandra K. Schussel Associate Professor of Medicine in the Field of Infectious Diseases.
+The Gewurz lab researches the Epstein-Barr virus (EBV) which is implicated in many cancers including various lymphomas, nasopharyngeal carcinomas, and nearly 10% of all stomach cancers.
+EBV is also a strong suspect in autoimmune diseases, notably lupus and multiple sclerosis (MS).
+Since EBV infects more than 90% of the global population and is currently understood to be correlated with multiple malignancies and autoimmune diseases, better understanding and possible prevention of EBV infection through vaccination, could represent a monumental advance in modern medicine.

+Schussel and his wife Sandra chose to support the Gewurz Lab at Brigham and Women's Hospital (BWH) partly since Sandra received her education in nursing at Peter Bent Brigham Hospital, which in 1980 merged with two other HMS teaching hospitals, Robert Breck Brigham Hospital and the Boston Hospital for Women, to form today's BWH.
+Schussel also has Harvard University connections since receiving graduate degrees there in both 1962 and 1966.

+MIT Sloan School of Management

-In March 2000, Schussel was recognized in the MIT Sloan School of Management alumni magazine for his philanthropic contributions towards MIT.
-In 1998 Schussel donated money to MIT Sloan for the endowment of a Professorship of Management Science chair.
-Currently this chair is held by Erik Brynjolfsson whose book ‘Race Against the Machine’ was CIO Insight's No. 1 pick for the top 10 IT-Business Books of 2011.
+In March 2000, Schussel was recognized by MIT Sloan School of Management for his philanthropic contribution in 1998 for the endowment of a Professorship of Management Science chair.
+Currently, the chair is held by Hazhir Rahmandad who is the Schussel Family Professor of Management Science and System Dynamics.
+The inaugural chair was held by Dr. Jack Rockart as the George and Sandra Schussel distinguished senior lecturer of information technology.
+Subsequently, beginning in 2001, the chair was held by Erik Brynjolfsson whose book ‘Race Against the Machine’ was CIO Insight's No. 1 pick for the top 10 IT-Business Books of 2011.
 Schussel has also served on the Dean's Leadership Council at the MIT Sloan School.

 Although Schussel is not an alumnus of MIT, while a graduate student at Harvard, the classes he took at MIT gave him an early foundation in computer storage and retrieval techniques, which later proved valuable as he became expert in database technology.
 In addition, Schussel's family members held six degrees from the school, while one of his daughters met her husband there.

+Dana Farber Cancer Institute

 Beginning in 2016, the Schussels created the Schussel Family Fund which provides research funds to the Weinstock Laboratory of the Dana Farber Cancer Institute in Boston.
-A primary goal of the laboratory is to understand and develop clinical treatments for T-cell lymphomas.
+A primary goal of the laboratory was to understand and develop clinical treatments for T-cell lymphomas.
 In 2017, George and Sandra became members of DFCI's Joint Visiting Committee on Basic Science.
 Additional funds have gone towards supporting research at the Smilow Cancer Hospital on T-cell lymphomas.